Skip to content

 • Use a 3% hydrogen peroxide solution in a spray bottle.

-Caution: Always patch test on coloured grout, fabrics and painted surfaces, and avoid mixing hydrogen peroxide with vinegar or other cleaners in the same container.
+Caution: Patch test on coloured grout, fabrics and painted surfaces.
+Avoid mixing peroxide with vinegar or other cleaners in the same bottle.

 How to use

-• For DIY: mix 2 teaspoons eucalyptus oil with 2 cups of water in a spray bottle and shake well.
+• DIY: mix 2 teaspoons eucalyptus oil with 2 cups water in a spray bottle and shake well.

-• Use on tiles, glass and non-porous surfaces after showering, then wipe or squeegee dry.
+• Use on tiles, glass and non-porous surfaces after showers, then wipe or squeegee dry.

-• As part of a ready-made formula, follow label directions for routine bathroom cleaning.
+• As part of a ready-made formula, follow label directions for routine cleaning.

 How to use